thomaswp/playn-xna/README.md

     mvn -Pxna package

-This will create a .sln file in your XNA folder.
+This will create a .sln file in your xna folder.
 With any luck, that project will contain a complete build of your project on the XNA platform.
 Changes you make to this code will not be overwritten unless requested in the playn-xna-plugin parameters.
 By default, only the .contentproject will be overwritten (to update when new resources are available).

 FAQ